ArthurClemens/JavaScript-Undo-Manager/README.md

 Note that you are responsible for the initial creation; Undo Manager only bothers with destruction and recreation.

-When undo is called, the top-most item is retrieved from the stack, and its undo  function is called.
+## Methods

     undoManager.undo();

-This moved the current index one down.
-We can now use redo to call the (now) next item to reverse the action:
+Performs the undo action.

     undoManager.redo();

-To clear all stored states:
+Performs the redo action.

     undoManager.clear();

-Test if any undo actions exist:
+Clears all stored states.

 	var hasUndo = undoManager.hasUndo();

-Test if any redo actions exist:
+Tests if any undo actions exist.

     var hasRedo = undoManager.hasRedo();

-To get notified on changes:
+Tests if any redo actions exist.

 	undoManager.setCallback(myCallback);

+Get notified on changes.

 ## Example

     var undoManager = new UndoManager(),
-        people = {};
+        people = {},
+        addPerson,
+        removePerson,
+        createPerson;

     addPerson = function(id, name) {
         people[id] = name;